Cleveland State Vikings Logo

 What is Cleveland State Vikings?

-The Cleveland State Vikings are a sports department consisting of 17 teams formed from students of Cleveland State University.
+The Cleveland State Vikings are a sports department comprising 17 teams made up of students from Cleveland State University.
 It is located in Ohio and is a member of the NCAA, where it has competed at the Division I level since 1972.
-Its representatives also participate in the Horizon League, Mid-American, and ASUN Conferences.
+Its representatives also participate in the Horizon League, Mid-American Conference, and ASUN Conference.

 1965 – 1982